-The “Craters of the Moon National Monument” spans over 750,000 acres in southern Idaho, and is in essence, a sea of young lava flows, complete with scattered islands of cinder cones and sagebrush.
+The Rocky Mountains run through Idaho's eastern border and include several peaks over 10,000 feet.
+The Sawtooth Range is one of the most dramatic mountain ranges in Idaho and features jagged peaks that rise from alpine lakes.
+The Snake River Plain stretches across southern Idaho and includes vast areas of sagebrush steppe.
+The plain features the “Craters of the Moon National Monument” spans over 750,000 acres in southern Idaho, and is in essence, a sea of young lava flows, complete with scattered islands of cinder cones.

 The State of Idaho is divided into 44 counties.
 In alphabetical order, these counties are: Ada, Adams, Bannock, Bear Lake, Benewah, Bingham, Blaine, Boise, Bonner, Bonneville, Boundary, Butte, Camas, Canyon, Caribou, Cassia, Clark, Clearwater, Custer, Elmore, Franklin, Fremont, Gem, Gooding, Idaho County, Jefferson, Jerome, Kootenai, Latah, Lemhi, Lewis, Lincoln, Madison, Minidoka, Nez Perce, Oneida, Owyhee, Payette, Power, Shoshone, Teton, Twin Falls, Valley, and Washington.

 With an area of 216,443 sq. km, Idaho is the 14th largest and the 12th least populous state in the USA.
 Located in the southwestern part of the state along the Boise River is Boise – the capital, the largest, and the most populous city in Idaho.
 The city hosts a large number of manufacturing facilities (agriculture, trade, lumbering, and electronics), and the headquarters of several US companies.